JvanKatwijk/eti-stuff/README.md

    identified, and the GUI shows the names of the programs, to press the button "eti is waiting", after which it will send the eti frames to the selected output device.
-b. eti-backend, which is a stripped dab-rpi version which takes eti-frames as input.
-A command line option is to specify an input file, if none is specified, the program will take its input from stdin.
+b. eti-backend, which is a stripped Qt-DAB version which takes eti-frames as input.
+A command line option is to specify stdin as input file, if none is specified, the program will show a widget for selecting an input file.
    The GUI is simple, it will show the name of the ensemble and the names of programs.
-Selecting a program is as in the DAB-rpi software.
+Selecting a program is as in the Qt-DAB software.
    It will start reading after pressing the start button.

 So, if you want to emulate a full dab-receiver, then just do

-    eti-frontend -O - | eti-backend
+    eti-frontend -O - | eti-backend -

+If you want to run the backend there are two options,
+a. one is to take input from stdin, indicated by a "-" as command line option.
+b. if no "-" is specified on the command line, you will get a menu when starting the progra, to select a file.

-Since the software is derived from the DAB-rpi software, it supports
+Since the software is derived from the Qt-DAB software, it supports
 - if so configured - the same devices, i.e. dabsticks, airspy and sdrplay (and prerecorded files of course).